With Curry out, Poole scores 32 and Warriors beat Grizzlies

 Grizzlies: Morant missed 8 of 10 3s, Bane was 0 for 7 as the Grizzlies went 9 of 39 from deep. … Memphis had won the last two against the Warriors, who have won eight of 10 overall in the rivalry. … The Grizzlies held the Suns to 43.7% from the floor Friday and Golden State shot 47.3%.

-Warriors: Green was hit with a technical at the 3:08 mark of the first, his 10th of the season.
-Kerr also got one so the Warriors had three Ts. … Curry will miss at least two more weeks for Golden State as he recovers from a partial dislocation of the left shoulder he suffered Dec.
-14 in a game at Indiana.
-Curry will be re-evaluated again in two weeks. … Golden State played on Christmas Day as defending champion for the fifth time and is 4-1 in those games.
+Warriors: All-Star Andrew Wiggins missed his 10th straight game and 12th overall with a strained muscle in his right thigh area. … Green was hit with a technical at the 3:08 mark of the first, his 10th of the season. … Curry will miss at least two more weeks for Golden State as he recovers from a partial dislocation of the left shoulder he suffered Dec.
+14 in a game at Indiana. … Golden State played on Christmas Day as defending champion for the fifth time and is 4-1 in those games.
 The Warriors are 15-17 overall on Christmas and 8-5 at home.

 UP NEXT